Why are we all so busy, anyway???

 Ensure the Work gets done

-Is there someone your employees might need to get help for complex problems that you usually solve?
+- Is there someone from your employees who might need help with complex problems that you usually solve?
 Certain job functions no one else in your company can do?
 If so, let your potential replacement for that task know when you’ll be gone, so they’re prepared to hear from your team.

-Before you go, sit with your team and talk through each client, active project and open sales opportunity so staff have context on decision-making.
-Discuss things like who to get support from, how things are configured, next steps for pending or active items, and pricing details for anything that needs to be quoted or sold.
+- Before you go, sit with your team and talk through each client, active project, and open sales opportunity, so the staff has context on decision-making.
+Discuss things like who to get support from, how things are configured, the next steps for pending or active items, and pricing details for anything that needs to be quoted or sold.

 Extra: Sample Out-of-Office Auto Responder